BioWare: 2020s: New Dragon Age and Mass Effect games

 On 7 November 2020 or "N7 Day", a date first declared in 2012 by BioWare as an annual "worldwide celebration" of the Mass Effect franchise, Mass Effect: Legendary Edition was announced as well as an all-new entry to the franchise that had just started development.
 The following month, on 3 December, both Hudson and Mark Darrah, the executive producer on the Dragon Age series, announced their departures from the studio.
 Electronic Arts stated that work on the Mass Effect and Dragon Age games would still continue at the studio.
 A week later, a teaser trailer for the next Mass Effect game was shown at The Game Awards.

 On 14 May 2021, Mass Effect: Legendary Edition was released on Microsoft Windows, PlayStation 4, and the Xbox One series.

 On 23 August 2023, about 50 BioWare developers were laid off.
 A group of former employees later sued EA, seeking better severance following their layoffs.

 On 31 October 2024, the fourth instalment in the Dragon Age series, Dragon Age: The Veilguard, was released.
 The game received "generally favorable" reviews from critics according to the review aggregator website Metacritic.
 Eurogamer described the sales as "decent" but said the numbers may not have pleased publisher EA.
-Dragon Age: The Veilguard was review bombed by users for being woke,' 'DEI,' 'propaganda,' and 'agenda-driven on Metacritic, causing the platform to respond with a statement and by removing user reviews which had violated their guidelines.
+Dragon Age: The Veilguard was review bombed by users for being woke,' 'DEI,' 'propaganda,' and 'agenda-driven on Metacritic, causing the platform to respond with a statement and by removing user reviews which had violated its guidelines.
 Veilguard is the first BioWare game that allows the player character to identify as transgender.
 On 7 November 2024, or "N7 Day", BioWare released a patch which added several Mass Effect-inspired costumes into the game.
 In late October 2024, following the release of Veilguard, creative director John Epler stated that BioWare's attention had "shifted entirely to the next Mass Effect [game]" in an interview with Rolling Stone.
 Veilguard game director Corinne Busche exited BioWare for a role at a different company in January 2025.